 C3

-If there is only one debit account, the ordering customer must be identified in field 50a (option G or H) in sequence A. Conversely, if multiple debit accounts are used, they must be identified for every transaction in field 50a (option G or H) of sequence B.
+If there is only one debit account, the ordering customer must be identified in field 50a (option F, G or H) in sequence A. Conversely, if multiple debit accounts are used, they must be identified for every transaction in field 50a (option F, G or H) of sequence B.

-Consequently, field 50a (option G or H), must be present in either sequence A (index 5) or in each occurrence of sequence B (index 15), but must never be present in both sequences, nor be absent from both sequences (Error code(s): D61).
+Consequently, field 50a (option F, G or H), must be present in either sequence A (index 5) or in each occurrence of sequence B (index 15), but must never be present in both sequences, nor be absent from both sequences (Error code(s): D61).